 7. Don’t be afraid of those healthy fats.
 In fact, your body needs them.
 Coconut oil is one of my favorites.
 I get the unrefined Gold Label brand from Tropical Traditions.
 Avocados are a great source of fat.
-I also love hemp seeds, chia seeds, and walnuts (I eat them in my oatmeal or groats every morning), and don’t forget flax!
-These are all great sources of Omega-3.
+I also love chia seeds, and walnuts (I eat them in my oatmeal or groats every morning).
+These are great sources of Omega-3.
 It’s the restaurant fried foods and vegetable oils and soy bean oils you want to avoid.
 Read labels.
 You may be surprised by how much soy is in our food.
 I avoid soy due to it’s possible estrogen mimicking effects.

 8. Try to eat (and make) more food from scratch… food that’s really food.
 Read labels and see if you can recognize what’s listed as “ingredients” in that “food”.
 I remember thinking that if I just avoided fat and stuck with low fat carbs I would be fine.
 I used to eat lots of processed crap all in the name of “fat free”.
 I was afraid of burgers.
 I didn’t realize the processed bun was what made the burger unhealthy or the way the cow was being raised.
 Now I eat grass fed beef without fear.